-The story played out later on their evening news programme, and it’s also on their website – you can see it here.
-Typically the story was cut short on the news and their website – my thoughts on the subject were completely left out, and the story that ran with the interview followed the flawed reports I was so against, unfortunately.
-But it did position me as an expert on the subject, and I’m pretty hopeful that Sky News will come back to me in future if they need an expert again.
+The story played out later on their evening news programme, and it was also on their website.
+Typically the story was cut short – my thoughts on the subject were completely left out, and the story that ran with the interview followed the flawed reports I was so against, unfortunately.
+But it did position me as an expert on the subject, and I’m hopeful that Sky News will come back to me in future if they need an expert again.
 And, of course, it’s provided material for further blog posts, both this one and another on my ADHD site.

 So how can you become an expert blogger in your field?